EBIBioSamples/read_docs/docs/submit/general-guide/registration.rst

 **Note for programmatic submissions:** Programmatic submissions require an authentication token for communicating with the JSON API.
 See instructions `here <../programmatically/authentication.html>`_

+**Note for programmatic submissions:** Programmatic submissions require an authentication token for communicating with the JSON API.
+See instructions here.

+:doc: `here <../programmatically/authentication>`

+:doc:`here <../programmatically/authentication>`